Objectives

 Trained Research Staff

-The Network Hub has trained more than 180 research staff using a standardized, evidence-based best-practice model.
+The TX-YDSRN Hub has trained more than 185 research staff using a standardized, evidence-based best-practice model.
 A rigorous training plan is implemented to ensure all research staff possess skills to effectively engage in research procedures with youth and their families.
-Educating TX-YDSRN partners is expanding through the Training Academy initiative, involving a diverse set of role and program-specific online training modules, cementing TX-YDSRN's role as a Learning Health Network.
+TX-YDSRN partners are educated through the UT Southwestern Training Academy, which offers a diverse set of role-and program-specific online training modules.
+As a Learning Health Network, TX-YDSRN is committed to continuing education and drawing lessons from Network experience.

-The TX-YDSRN Participant Registry study has enrolled 1700+ youths and completed more than 12,000 research visits.
-The Registry will continue to enroll and collect data from youth for up to 10 years.
-Currently, survey data on the first 1000 participants is being used to produce scientific papers on a diverse group of youth with depression to better inform clinical practice and improve outcomes.
+TX-YDSRN has enrolled 2600+ youth in the Participant Registry study and completed more than 22,000 research visits.
+The Registry will continue to enroll participants and collect data from youth for up to 10 years.
+Data from the study are being used to produce scientific papers with the goal of informing clinical practice to improve outcomes for youth with depression and suicide risk.

 Collecting Information on Systems of Care

-Data is being collected across the Network to characterize the current systems of care and intervention approaches for depressed and suicidal youth, and to examine statewide population health.
-Information gathered has identified areas of potential growth and expansion of measurement-based care (MBC) to additional providers to improve outcomes for youth with depression.
-Presentations by experts across the Network educate mental health clinicians on effective MBC practices.
-MBC training modules designed specifically for clinicians, researchers, and students are in development.
+Data are collected across TX-YDSRN to characterize the current systems of care and intervention approaches for depressed and suicidal youth.
+This information has identified areas to expand the use of measurement-based care (MBC) through additional providers to improve outcomes for youth.
+Network experts help educate mental health clinicians on effective MBC practices.

-Overall Potential Impact and Benefit of the TX-YDSRN Research Efforts to the People of Texas
+TX-YDSRN Impact and Benefits to the People of Texas

 - Support Clinicians in Identification and Treatment

-- Conduct Science to Better Understand Youth Depression and Suicide
+- Conduct Research to Better Understand Youth Depression and Suicide

 - Enhance Opportunities for Texas Researchers